adorsys/datasafe/docs/architecture.md

 </p>
 </details>

 DFS is the abbreviation for _Distritbuted File System_.
-The [DFSDocusafeService](#DFSDocusafeService) is the only interface given to the public.
+The [DFSDatasafeService](#DFSDatasafeService) is the only interface given to the public.
 It has all the methods that are known from the old docusafe.
 Except one additional method: registerDFS.
-An instance to this DFSService basically works like the old Docusafe with creating and storing documents.
+An instance to this DFSService basically works like the old Datasafe with creating and storing documents.
 But in general the documents can be on different DFS.

 To get its task done, it needs the following subservices: